-The US Department of Health and Human Services (US HHS) Health Resources and Services Administration (HRSA) is currently considering adding Mucopolysaccharidosis Type II (MPS-II) and Guanidinoacetate Methyltransferase Deficiency (GAMT) to the RUSP.
-At their February 10, 2022, meeting, the Secretary of the US HHS Advisory Committee on Heritable Disorders in Newborns and Children (ACHDNC) will vote on a recommendation for adding MPS-II to the RUSP.
-If recommended by the ACHDNC, the Secretary of US HHS could officially add MPS-II to the RUSP by mid-2022.
-NC NBS is collaborating with RTI International on a NBS pilot study for MPS-II and is well positioned to quickly respond if the condition is added to the RUSP.
+The US Department of Health and Human Services (US HHS) Health Resources and Services Administration (HRSA) recently considered adding Krabbe Disease to the RUSP.
+At their February 9, 2023 meeting, the Secretary of the US HHS Advisory Committee on Heritable Disorders in Newborns and Children (ACHDNC) determined there was insufficient evidence to support population-based screening for Krabbe Disease and did not recommend adding Krabbe to the RUSP.
+The next condition the ACHDNC may consider in 2023 is Duchenne Muscular Dystrophy.